alex-grover/node-mongodb-pubsub/README.md

 If you need fine-grained control over how long each subscription waits on the server, you must open multiple MongoClients and then set the pollLength property on each one.

-# TODO: filters and projections
+# TODO: implement and document filters and projections